dgbaenar/machine-learning-challenge-lumu/README.md

 # Machine Learning Engineer Challenge

-## UCI Default of Credit Card Clients Dataset
+## Credit Card Fraud Transactions Dataset

 The goal of this project is to automate the prediction of fraudulent credit card transacttions, giving a score to them from 0 to 1, being closer to 1 riskiers.
 The current repository uses a XGBoost model with a grid search approach to find optimal hyperparameters.